Inflectra/rapise-documentation/docs/Libraries/Map.md

 DoMoveToFirstRow()
 ```

-Moves to a first row in the map.
+Moves to a first row with data in the map.
+If map type is `Rows` then first row index is 1, if map type is `Columns` then first row index is 0.

 ## DoMoveToLastColumn